EatVegetableDog/nemo_auv/README.md

 ## Quickstart for Generating Map of Underwater Environment Live on AUV:
 ### Terminal 1
 Run ros2 ORB SLAM package.
-Note that the camera configuration files that I created from tuned camera calibrations (in air and underwater) and multiple pool tests are available in the config directory.
+Note that the camera configuration files that I created from tuned camera calibrations (in air and underwater) and multiple pool tests are available in the config directory within the nemo_auv directory.
 (I used the InPool.yaml for the best and most accurate live map generation results)
 1. source `orbslam` workspace
 2. ```ros2 run ros2_orbslam mono ~/ws/orbslam/src/ORB_SLAM2/Vocabulary/ORBvoc.txt ~/ws/orbslam/src/ros2-ORB_SLAM2/src/monocular/[camera config yaml]```
 3. once map gui pops up run commands in terminal 2